chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-through-cad-junction/tracer-through-cad-junction.rst

 This case shows how a passive tracer injected in such a geometry can be used to visualize preferential paths.

-Generating a geometry with SALOME
+Generating a Geometry with SALOME
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Complex geometries can be set up and meshed with the SALOME platform.